5097-Group/Yin-Yang/README.md

   - **In-Game Instructions**: As the sphere scales up, a UI text element reading "Breathe In" appears, and the Oculus Quest 2 controller vibrates.
 When the sphere scales down, the UI text changes to "Breathe Out."
   - **Haptic Feedback**: The Oculus Quest 2 controllers provide haptic feedback during the "Breathe In" phase, enhancing the user's immersion and mindfulness.

+#### Benefits
+The Breathing Mode in the Yin Yang VR game offers a relaxing, immersive experience that promotes mindfulness and helps users reduce stress.
+By following the guided breathing exercise, users can calm their minds, improve focus, and enhance their overall well-being.

+#### Meditation Mode

+A click on the animator object transports users into a serene meditation mode, complete with calming background music and guided meditation.

+### Meditation Guide Mode

 ### 3. Yang Room
-In the yang room, user can gain some exercises by moving their body, there are bunch of screens will pop to the player, and the player just need to copy the action in the screen, try to act as the same as the screen.
+In the yang room, user can gain some exercises by moving their body, there are bunch of screens will pop to the player.
+Users follow the poses displayed on the dancing wall, providing an entertaining and interactive way to stay active in the virtual world.

 ## Update & Progress
 ### Xiaolan Wu